Understanding Pathological Demand Avoidance in Adults

 PDA in Adults

-It is most often recognized in the profile of autism but is now acknowledged by some practitioners to be present in other neurodiversities.
+Pathological Demand Avoidance is most often recognized in the profile of autism but is now acknowledged by some practitioners to be present in other neurodiversities.
 You don't need to be autistic to experience it.
 There are nuances of adult PDA that differentiate it from typical demand avoidance.

-PDA in Adults is extreme avoidance of daily demands, need for control, underlying anxiety and seeking safety.
+In Adults, extreme avoidance of daily demands, a need for control, underlying anxiety and seeking safety are generally present.
 It's seen as an autism behavior but can coexist with ADHD and other neurodiversities.
-A clinician specializing in PDA helps with effective strategies for PDA - autistic and ADHD.

 PDA Diagnosis

-Since Pathological Demand Avoidance is missing from the DSM-5, practitioners tend to diagnose it within the broader context of neurodiversity and autism.
-To diagnose PDA, practitioners consider detailed patient histories, questions about childhood experiences, clinical observations.
+Practitioners consider detailed patient histories, questions about childhood experiences, clinical observations.
 It is also common to use a diagnostic measure with standard questions to gather additional information to use to hone in on a diagnosis.
 The Extreme Demand Avoidance Questionnaire (EDA-Q) is a good choice to help explore situations and experiences.

 The EDA-Q questionnaire can help with diagnosis, but it is a measure designed for research, and practitioners should use it with that in mind.
 The adaptation for adults is the adult self-report (EDA-QA).